basho/riak-dotnet-client-api/documentation/Basics.Connecting.markdown

         }
     }

-Inside the class that's instantiating the Riak connection, it's just as simple as:
+Note: the above sample shows every piece of the puzzle that makes up the wiring of a CorrugatedIron for the purposes of showing you what can be configured.
+In most cases, all that would be needed is the following:

+    using CorrugatedIron;
+    using CorrugatedIron.Comms;
+    using CorrugatedIron.Config;
+    using Microsoft.Practices.Unity;

+    namespace Sample.Unity
+    {
+        public static class UnityBootstrapper
+        {
+            public static IUnityContainer Bootstrap()
+            {
+                var cluster = RiakCluster.FromConfig("riakConfig");

+                var container = new UnityContainer();
+                container.RegisterInstance<IRiakCluster>(cluster, new ContainerControlledLifetimeManager());
+                container.RegisterType<IRiakClient>(new InjectionFactory(_ => cluster.CreateClient()));

+                return container;
+            }
+        }
+    }

+Bootstrapping only needs to happen once in each application and can be called easily like so:

     var container = UnityBootstrapper.Bootstrap();

+After which, creating a client is as easy as:

     var client = container.Resolve<IRiakClient>();

-You can find more examples of configuring CorrugatedIron in the [`CorrugatedIron.Samples`][ci_samples] project hosted on github.
+You can find more examples of configuring CorrugatedIron in the [`CorrugatedIron.Samples`][ci_samples] project hosted on Github.

-### But I'm not using a standard configuration! ###

-There are cases where a `web.config` or `app.config` files don't exist.
-This is fine!
-Just put your configuration in your own config file (eg. `corrugatediron.config`) and use the appropriate overload to load the configuration from that file:

-    var clusterConfig = RiakClusterConfiguration.LoadFromConfig("riakConfig", @"path\to\ci.config");

-Voila!

 ## Summing It Up ##